Chelsea Green: Return to Impact Wrestling (2021–2022)

-Return to WWE
+Return to WWE (2023–present)

 WWE Women's Tag Team Champion (2023–2024)

 On January 28, 2023, Green made her surprise return to WWE at Royal Rumble as a participant in the Women's Royal Rumble match.
 Entering the match at number 20, Green was quickly eliminated by Rhea Ripley in five seconds, a Women's Royal Rumble record.
 Upon her return, she became a member of the Raw brand, and would soon adopt the gimmick of a "Karen".

-On the March 27 episode of Raw, Green teamed up with Sonya Deville and defeated the team of "Michin" Mia Yim and Candice LeRae to qualify for the Women’s WrestleMania Showcase match.
+On the March 27 episode of Raw, Green teamed up with Sonya Deville and defeated the team of "Michin" Mia Yim and Candice LeRae to qualify for the Women's WrestleMania Showcase match.
 At WrestleMania 39, Green and Deville were unsuccessful, with the match being won by Ronda Rousey and Shayna Baszler.
 Green and Deville were drafted to the Raw brand as part of the 2023 WWE Draft.
 On the July 3 episode of Raw, after a five-match losing streak, Green and Deville won a tag team turmoil match for a WWE Women's Tag Team Championship opportunity and defeated Liv Morgan and Raquel Rodriguez for the titles on the July 17 episode of Raw to win her first championship in WWE.
-Green and Deville became the first Tough Enough female competitors to win the titles as well as the second WWE women’s tag team to originate in Tough Enough history.